iRobot Finally Announces Awesome New Terra Robotic Lawnmower

 How long was the development process for Terra?

 Truth be told, we probably started this project in the 2005 timeframe.
 There was a little bit of a hiatus while Roomba required all of our attention, and then this was relaunched about five years ago, based on the work done before.
 It has been a long time coming, and people have wanted it for a long time.
-I’m super excited to not have to answer any more questions like, “So when are you going to have a lawnmower?”
+I’m super excited to not have to answer any more questions like, “So when are you going to have a lawn mower?”

 How is developing a robot lawn mower different than developing an indoor vacuuming robot?

-I would say that the performance bar for version 1.0 for a robotic lawnmower is very different from the first Roomba.
+I would say that the performance bar for version 1.0 for a robotic lawn mower is very different from the first Roomba.
 With Roomba, when we first launched it, we didn’t claim that it deep cleaned like an upright vacuum.
 This was a routine cleaner; you could use Roomba every day, and then once every couple weeks, pull out your upright and use it.
 It wasn’t until the 900 series where we really got to upright vacuum levels of performance.
-For the lawnmower, you can’t kinda sorta mow—you’re either mowing, or you’re not mowing.
+For the lawn mower, you can’t kinda sorta mow—you’re either mowing, or you’re not mowing.
 So one of the challenges was getting up to that replace your traditional push mower functionality at launch, which made the whole thing harder.

 How has iRobot’s experience with building robots for the military impacted Terra’s development?